 Our objective is to develop and commercialize ethical pharmaceutical products that provide physicians access to the therapeutic potential lipid signaling of modulators, including modulating the ECS.
 We intend to pursue technologies and compounds that offer promising therapeutic approaches to known and validated signaling pathways, specifically lipid signaling which includes compounds that promote the effectiveness of the ECS.
-While many of our programs are directed towards improving the lives of people suffering with cancer and cancer treatments, the Company's portfolio may ultimately be used to treat a wide range of diseases and conditions where leveraging the ECS is particularly useful.
+While many of our programs are directed towards improving the lives of people suffering with cancer and cancer treatments, the Company's portfolio may ultimately be used to treat a wide range of diseases and conditions where leveraging the ECS is particularly promising, including pain, inflammation, various neurological diseases, epilepsy, anxiety disorders, and dermatologic conditions.